Free Massachusetts Public Record Searches (Access Databases)

 4. Confirm you are not a robot to complete the search.

-Source: United States Department of Justice National Sex Offender Public Website16
+Source: United States Department of Justice National Sex Offender Public Website15

 Also, listing on the registry does not necessarily mean the offender is still at the location listed at the time of the search or in compliance.

-How Can I Run a Background Check on Someone in Massachusetts?
+How To Run a Background Check on Someone in Massachusetts

 Background checks in Massachusetts are run through the CORI system that was outlined earlier.
 To recap, consent by the prospective employee must be given before the employer can request a background check.